yadu-em/kpi-reports-test/README.md

 - `GET /` - Returns a hello message
 - `GET /health` - Health check endpoint

+## Frontend Features

+- **Modern Stack**: React 18 with Vite for fast development
+- **Routing**: React Router for navigation between reports
+- **Responsive Design**: Mobile-friendly sidebar and layout
+- **Color Theme**: Professional white and #e15a2d (coral orange) theme
+- **Layout**: 1/4 sidebar width, 3/4 content area (responsive on mobile)

 ## Notes

 - Make sure PocketBase is running before starting the backend server
-- The frontend proxy is configured to forward API requests to `http://localhost:8000`
+- The frontend uses Vite's proxy configuration to forward API requests to `http://localhost:8000`
+- The application includes a sidebar with reports list and a main content area for viewing reports